Click Here for Our Recommended Antivirus for Your Device

 3. The symbols used to express equality and inequality in each of these are also different.
 Inequalities utilize ‘>’ and ‘<’ symbols to represent the inequality between variables, while equations represent equality between given variables by using alphabetical symbols like ‘a’ and ‘b’ accompanied by the mandatory ‘equal to’ sign between the left and right sides.

 4. Inequalities and equations are also significantly different in terms of their potential solutions.
 Multiple answers may be possible for inequalities.
-A ‘solution set’- comprising of infinite values- is prescribed as a befitting solution for an inequality.
+A ‘solution set’- comprising infinite values- is prescribed as a befitting solution for inequality.
 On the other hand, only one answer can be determined for an equation.

 Difference Between Inequalities and Equations